 The discard should not be used until about day 4.
 You want to give it some time to start getting that sour flavor and it takes 3-4 days for that to start developing.

-What is the Difference Between Sourdough Starter and Sourdough Discard?
+What is the Difference Between Active Starter and Sourdough Discard?

 Sourdough starter and sourdough discard are basically the same things.
-The discard is just the active starter that you remove when you feed your starter.
+The discard is just the active sourdough starter that you remove when you feed your starter.
+Once you feed the starter, the wild yeast will allow the starter to bloom and grow.

 It is called discard because it is often “discarded” during your starter's feeding.